ArianFarrokhi/UserAccountVirus/README.md

-*😈 A powerful file that will DESTROY victim's pc! 😈*
+*😈 A powerful file that will DESTROY victim's pc! 😈* By:
 ------------------------------------------------------
 ------------------------------------------------------
 - What this file does: